Fish Tracking, Counting, and Behaviour Analysis in Digital Aquaculture: A Comprehensive Survey: Fish tracking

 Identification-Score ($IDF_1$) comprehensively considers Identification Precision ($IDP$) and Identification Recall ($IDR$) rate:

 where True Positive ($TP$), False Positive $(F P)$, and False Negative $(F N)$ involved in $IDF_1$ all consider ID, so the indicator is more sensitive to the accuracy of ID information.

 To better capture the specific challenges of tracking fish populations, some literature has introduced additional metrics, such as Correct Tracking Ratio (CTR) and Correct Identification Ratio (CIR).
-CTR measures the percentage of correctly tracked frames for individual fish.
+CTR measures the percentage of correctly tracked frames for individual fish as follows,

-$CIR$ represents the probability of correctly identifying all fish after an occlusion event:
+while $CIR$ represents the probability of correctly identifying all fish after an occlusion event:

 In addition to those metrics, tracking speed is another important factor to consider when evaluating fish-tracking algorithms, especially for real-time applications.
 Some common metrics for measuring tracking speed include frames per second (FPS) and processing time per frame.
 FPS indicates the number of frames a tracking algorithm can process in one second while processing time per frame measures the average time taken to process a single frame.
 Higher FPS and lower processing time per frame are desirable for efficient and real-time tracking performance.
 These metrics offer a valuable foundation for evaluating fish tracking performance, comprehensively assessing various errors, fish-specific challenges, and tracking speed.
 However, they may not always capture the full complexity of fish-tracking scenarios and can be limited by the lack of widespread adoption and the need for detailed ground-truth annotations.

-To drive advances in this field, researchers should work towards developing more specialized metrics and evaluation protocols that consider the specific requirements and challenges of fish tracking applications.
-By combining these metrics with careful consideration of the diverse underwater environments in which fish tracking algorithms must operate, researchers can work towards more comprehensive and standardized evaluation practices that fully characterize the robustness, generalizability, and efficiency of these algorithms.
+There is a potential scope to develop more specialized metrics and evaluation protocols by considering the specific requirements and challenges of fish tracking applications.